gtri/lowendinsight/README.md

 ### Submitting changes

 Please send a [Pull Request](https://bitbucket.org/kitplummer/lowendinsight/pull-requests/) with a clear list of what you've done and why.
-Please follow Elixir coding conventions (below in Style) and make sure all of your commits are atomic (one feature per commit).
+Please follow Elixir coding conventions (above in Style) and make sure all of your commits are atomic (one feature per commit).

 Always write a clear log message for your commits.
 One-line messages are fine for small changes, but bigger changes should look like this: